Tooth Damage Is Common in Casper, Douglas, and Many Parts of Central Wyoming

 Teeth that are broken, cracked, chipped, or otherwise damaged are not as uncommon as we might think.
 Throughout your life, you will almost certainly have a few damaged teeth that need to be seen by a dentist.

 Broken, cracked, or chipped teeth can be painful, depending on the depth of the damage, but treatment is available for almost any situation.
 If you need broken tooth repair, contact our office right away.
 We are here to help!

 What Causes Broken, Cracked, and Chipped Teeth?

 Damaged teeth can come suddenly from trauma or from longtime habits that gradually wear your teeth down.
-Most common causes include:
+The most common causes include:

 - Sudden Trauma: Getting hit in the mouth or jaw area can cause damage to your teeth.
 If you experience mouth/tooth pain after such an event, contact your dentist immediately.